-Vegetable Broth From Kitchen Scraps
+Vegetable Broth From Trimmings

 Last Sunday, I cut up a bunch of carrots & celery into sticks for healthy, quick snacks to munch on during the work week.
-As I peeled & chopped these fresh vegetables, I found myself producing a lot of scraps.
+As I peeled & chopped these fresh vegetables, I found myself producing a lot of trimmings.
 Recently inspired by the documentary Just Eat It, I wasn’t willing to just throw away all of this perfectly good food.
 So, I decided to put these carrot peels & celery leftovers to work over the stove top with a few additional aromatics.
 An hour later?
 Voila!
 Vegetable broth!

 What You’ll Need

 - 1 large onion, peeled & quartered

 - 4 cloves garlic, peeled & halfed

 - In a large stock pot, sauté the onions, celery and carrots in olive oil over medium heat for 3 minutes.
 Then, add the garlic and continue to sauté the mixture for 2 more minutes.

 - Next, pour the water into the stock pot over the softened vegetables.
 Add the bay leaves, optional kombu and salt.
 Continue cooking over medium heat with the pot partially covered for 20 minutes.

 - If you added kombu, remove it now to prevent it from becoming slimy and bitter.
 Continue simmering, partially covered, for another 25 minutes.